Rogers Plan: Aftermath: historical implications

-On June 1970, Rogers initiated a ceasefire plan, sometimes called the Second Rogers Plan Egypt accepted the ceasefire plan.
+In June 1970, Rogers initiated a ceasefire plan, sometimes called the Second Rogers Plan Egypt accepted the ceasefire plan.
 Israel eventually accepted it, which had resulted in the right-wing Gahal party leaving Golda Meir's government in August 1970.
 The acceptance had resulted in the August 7, 1970, "in place" cease-fire.

 According to the cease-fire agreement, both sides were required not to change "the military status quo within zones extending 50 km to the east and west of the cease-fire line."
 Although forbidden in the ceasefire agreement, Egypt immediately moved anti-aircraft batteries into the zone.
 By October there were about 100 SAM sites in the zone, and Rogers made no diplomatic effort to secure their removal.
 He thus had little credibility in Israel, and the 1973 Yom Kippur War eventually occurred.

 Israeli military assertiveness resulted in a political setback with the United States, but Nasser had gained a respite that enabled him to consolidate his missile defense systems that had grown out from the war.
 Nasser also used the negotiations as a way of opening the lines of communication with the United States to counter his growing reliance on the Soviet Union.
 The PLO was shocked and angered by the agreement, which led for Habash and Hawatmah attempts to overthrow King Hussein.
 The actions led to the Black September, a civil war that broke out in Jordan on September 16, 1970.

 In June 1971, Rogers initiated a plan for an interim agreement across the Canal, which is sometimes called the "Third Rogers Plan."

 No breakthrough occurred, even after Sadat, in a surprise move, suddenly expelled Soviet advisers from Egypt and again signaled to Washington his willingness to negotiate.
 However, on 28 February 1973, during a visit in Washington, D.C., Meir agreed with Henry Kissinger's peace proposal based on "security versus sovereignty:" Israel would accept Egyptian sovereignty over all Sinai, and Egypt would accept Israeli presence in some of Sinai strategic positions.